Energy-positive soaring using transient turbulent fluctuations: Model

-\paragraph{Model.} We consider a glider navigating in a fluctuating flow by controlling its bank angle $\mu$ while making local wind velocity measurements $\bm{w}$.
-The equations of the motion of the glider are given by $\dot{\bm{u}} = \bm{L} + \bm{D} + m\bm{g}$, where $\bm{u} = \bm{v} + \bm{w}$ is the glider's velocity with respect to the ground and $\bm{L}, \bm{D}$ are the lift and drag forces on the glider respectively (see SM.I).
-Based on the glider's airspeed in steady flight, we define the characteristic speed and control timescales of the glider as $v_c = \sqrt{2mg/\rho S}$ and $ t_c = v_c/g$ respectively, where $\rho$ is the density of air and $S$ is the surface area of the wings.
-For soaring avian migrants, the typical gliding speed is $\SI{14}{m/s}$~\cite{tucker1970aerodynamics,horvitz2014gliding}; accordingly, in what follows we set $v_c = \SI{10}{m/s}$ and the typical control timescale $t_c = \SI{1}{s}$.
+Based on the glider's airspeed in steady flight, we define the glider's characteristic speed scale $v_c = \sqrt{2mg/\rho S}$, control time scale $ t_c = v_c/g$, and length scale $l_c=v_c^2/g$, where $\rho$ is the density of air and $S$ is the surface area of the wings.
+For soaring avian migrants, the typical gliding speed is $\SI{14}{m/s}$~\citep{tucker1970aerodynamics,horvitz2014gliding}; accordingly, in what follows we set $v_c = \SI{10}{m/s}$ and the typical control timescale $t_c = \SI{1}{s}$.
+We non-dimensionalize all velocities, lengths and times with respect to these three scales.
+Retaining the same notation, Eqs.~\eqref{eq:gov1}--\eqref{eq:gov4} become

+We use Eqs.~\eqref{eq:ndgov1}--\eqref{eq:ndgov4} in the numerical implementation.
+The non-dimensionalized energy is given by dividing Eq.~\eqref{eq:energy} by a factor of $m v_c^2$, so that